-Ask.fm is a free app and website that allows users to post anonymous comments and questions to a person’s profile.
-You can sign up by creating an account through Ask.fm or sign in using a Facebook or Twitter account.
+First of all, what is Ask FM?
+Ask FM is a free app and website that allows users to post anonymous comments and questions to a person’s profile.
+You can sign up by creating an account through Ask FM or sign in using a Facebook or Twitter account.
 The app makes it easy to share content on other social media sites like Facebook, Twitter, and Tumblr.
-Users have the option of cross-posting questions and answers on their Facebook and Twitter feeds and even operate the Ask.fm app from within Facebook.
+Users have the option of cross-posting questions and answers on their Facebook and Twitter feeds and even operate the Ask FM app from within Facebook.

 Additionally, once a profile goes public, users can “follow” other users and ask questions, but unlike Twitter, for example, a user can never know who is following them, just their overall number of followers.
 The home page is a stream of questions and comments, and there are daily and random questions to answer on the site.
 In fact, a user can choose to ask the question anonymously or allow their profile information to show when they opt out of the ‘ask anonymously’ function.

-The main concern with Ask.fm is the anonymous content and that there is no monitoring by Ask.fm.
-Since the site is allows for anonymous, unmonitored content, it is increasingly being used for cyberbullying, sexualized content, and other abuses.
-The easy integration with Facebook and Twitter make the content extremely easy to access.
+The main concern with Ask FM is the anonymous content and that there is no monitoring by Ask FM.
+What is Ask FM doing to make the site safer for children?
+Well, nothing.
+Since the site allows for anonymous, unmonitored content, it is increasingly being used for cyberbullying, sexualized content, and other abuses.
+The easy integration with Facebook and Twitter makes the content extremely easy to access.

 Let’s be honest, with an underdeveloped frontal cortex lobe which results in impulse control issues, most kids and teens (and yes, even some adults) have impulse control issues.
 Apps like this do not generally result in positive interactions.